mdutkin/m2translate/README.md

 ### About

 M2Translate is a package for localization / translation everything you want in your Python projects.
-You can store all your translations in JSON files or in Redis.
+You can store all your translations in JSON files or Redis.
 Once initialised, it sits in a memory until you save it to store.

 The main concept is that you have a bunch of locales, and each of them has it's own set of placeholders.
 Placeholders are synchronised while dumping to store.
-Each placeholder has three values: none, single, multi.
+Each placeholder has three values: `none`, `single`, `multi`.
 When you put placeholder somewhere and try to get it's value - you simply get `none` value.
 But if you specify a numeric value - you get placeholder value depending on it (`none` for `0`, `single` for `1` and `multi` for `> 1`).

 ### The list of main features:

-* **supports JSON store and Redis store. you can add support of any store you want by implementing `StoreConnector` interface**
+* **supports JSON store and Redis store.
+You can add support of any store you want by implementing `StoreConnector` interface**

 * **as fast as your RAM**